mluukkai/WebPalvelinohjelmointi2023/english/week5.md

 Also restart your console and application.

-You can access your cache tgrough the object saved in the variable <code>Rails.cache</code>.
+You can access your cache through the object saved in the variable <code>Rails.cache</code>.
 Try on your console:

 ```ruby
 > Rails.cache.write "avain", "arvo"